DreamBox Learning

-DreamBox Learning is an online software provider that focuses on mathematics education at the elementary and middle school level.
-DreamBox Learning provides pre-kindergarten through 8th-grade students with over 2,000 lessons presented as animated adventures, games, and challenges.
+DreamBox Learning is an American online software provider that focuses on mathematics education for elementary and middle school, and reading education for elementary through high school level.
+The mathematics software provides pre-kindergarten through 8th-grade students with mathematics lessons and activities, while the reading software provides students in elementary to high school levels with articles to improve their reading skills.

+Overview

+DreamBox Learning Math

+DreamBox Learning Math teaches mathematical subjects at the grade K-8 level through interactive and practice activities.
+It has a gamified interface through which students earn coins for completed lessons.
+These coins can be spent to customize in-app avatars, wallpapers and music.

+DreamBox Learning Reading

+DreamBox Learning Reading teaches reading skills at the grade 3-12 level.
+The program utilizes an algorithm that assesses student reading level and recommends lessons based on the students' ability.
+In 2023, DreamBox released Reading Park, a reading assessment and learning program for K-2 students.

 History

 In 2006, DreamBox Learning was founded in Bellevue, Washington by the CEO and serial entrepreneur Lou Gray, and former Microsoft employee Ben Slivka.
 In 2010, DreamBox Learning was acquired by the Charter School Growth Fund.
 The acquisition was sponsored by Netflix CEO Reed Hastings through a program-related investment.
 Jessie Woolley-Wilson became president and CEO of DreamBox Learning shortly after the acquisition.